reidmorrison/semantic_logger/README.md

 ### Future

-- In V1: Move Railtie to it's own gem so that the Rails logger is not replaced automatically
-- In V1: Add support for a configuration file that can set log level by class name
+- Add support for a configuration file that can set log level by class name
-- Configuration file to support setting the log level for a specific class
 - Configuration file to support adding appenders
-- Based on demand add appenders for: Syslog, hadoop, redis
+- Based on end-user demand add appenders for: Syslog, hadoop, redis, etc..

 Development
 -----------